lf-lang/lf-lang.github.io/docs/Setup Troubleshooting.md

 The Windows support for watchman is a bit meh.
 It's not likely to get better, given how well WSL works now.
 So, you _could_ use WSL to work around that.

 Though, for _a lot_ of changes to the site: Watchman is optional.
-All the watchman script does is run `yarn workspace [xxyy] build` when you save in a package which is not `typescriptlang-org` (the gatsby website).
+All the watchman script does is run `yarn workspace [xxyy] build` when you save in a package which is not `lingua-franca` (the gatsby website).

-To run the site without watchman, use `yarn workspace typescriptlang-org start`.
+To run the site without watchman, use `yarn workspace lingua-franca start`.